awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 To prevent someone who is sending you several emails per day from getting a reply on each message, automatic responses are only sent one time to any specific email address\.
 This also prevents a mail flood in case the person who sends you the email also has automatic responses turned on\.

-When **Automatic response** is enabled, and you sign on to the Amazon WorkMail web application, a warning message is shown to remind you that the **Automatic response** is set\.
+When **Automatic response** is enabled, and you sign on to the Amazon WorkMail web client, a warning message is shown to remind you that the **Automatic response** is set\.
 The warming message prompts you to turn it off\.

 ## Calendar Settings<a name="calendar_tab"></a>